AniketP04/Realtime-Monocular-Depth-Mapping/README.md

-# Realtime Image Depth Estimation
+# Realtime Monocular Depth Mapping

 A PyTorch-based depth estimation project using the NYU dataset.
 This implementation includes various neural network architectures for single image depth prediction with custom loss functions and data augmentation.